 But I now have so many persons in my genealogy file, that it just takes too much time from the genealogy itself when I sync the programs and edit the problems that have occurred when migrating the GEDCOM.

-So in order to finally decide which one I will use from now on I decided to put my own subjective pro’s and con’s for them both.
+So in order to finally decide which one I will use from now on I put my own subjective pro’s and con’s for them both side by side to be able to make a decision on what path to follow in the future.
 I post my thoughts here and hope it may help someone to choose what is best for her or him.

 First: they are BOTH very good genealogy programs.
 So what one person feels is best might not be the best choice for someone else.
 My advice is that you try out demo versions of both of them before you decide.